primate-inc/active_admin_slickr/README.md

 npm run watch
 ```

-Stylesheets will be watched and compiled by webpack with each change.
+Stylesheets in `stylesheets/files_to_edit` will be watched and compiled by webpack
+into `webpack_output`.
+Only make edits to the files in `files_to_edit` and webpack
+will automatically output to `webpack_output` after using the PostCSS loader.

 ### Install